Salvadel/soc-homelab-environment/setup/wazuh-setup.md

 ## Agent Deployment

-After the Wazuh stack was confirmed operational a Wazuh agent was deployed on the Windows 11 target endpoint to begin forwarding security logs to the Wazuh Manager.
+After the Wazuh stack was confirmed operational, a Wazuh agent was deployed on the Windows 11 target endpoint to begin forwarding security logs to the Wazuh Manager.
 The screenshot below shows the Windows 11 agent appearing as active in the Wazuh dashboard, confirming successful agent-to-manager communication.
 Full agent installation details are documented in [Wazuh Agent Setup](wazuh-agent-setup.md).

 ![Wazuh Agent Dashboard](../images/wazuh-agent-dashboard.png)